The Best Books We Read in 2025: 5 Leadership Experts’ Favorite Books of the Year

 Recommended by David Yeager, author of 10 to 25 and psychology professor at the University of Texas, Austin

 The Way Out recounts a devastating backcountry skiing tragedy in the Colorado mountains, where an unforgiving blizzard turns a quick jaunt into a thirty-hour ordeal that forever changes a tight-knit community.
-Through gripping reporting and firsthand interviews, the book explores the pull of adventure, the aftermath of trauma, and the difficult work of guilt, forgiveness, and survival.
+The book explores the pull of adventure, the aftermath of trauma, and the difficult work of guilt, forgiveness, and survival.
 David Yeager, one of the world’s foremost experts on the psychology of adolescents and young adults, praises its “detailed reporting, real-life adventure and danger, great writing, and tons of stories about parents and teenage kids, and about how a community heals from trauma after a tragedy.”

 Having It All, by Corinne Low